New Family FAQs

 Q: Speaking of lunch, how does that work?

-A: Students may bring a lunch from home or purchase lunch in the cafeteria for $2.50.
-Funds can be put on your student’s account by visiting the cafeteria, or you can send money to school with your student.
+A: All students will eat lunch daily in the cafeteria.
+All students benefit from the No Pay lunch grant which provides lunch at no cost to all students.
+Students may also bring a lunch from home.
+Funds can be put on your student’s account for treats in the cafeteria (example: ice cream, chips) by visiting the cafeteria, or you can send money to school with your student.

 Q: When do we find out my child’s teacher?